-One of the most interesting elements of the drama is the relationship between Saeroyi and his first love, Soo-ah.
+One of the most exciting elements of the drama is the relationship between Saeroyi and his first love, Soo-ah.
 Saeroyi ended up choosing the one who stuck with him until the end, Yi Seo.
 As an idealistic viewer, I was contented with it.
 Yi Seo deserves it.
 However, I yearn for more love stories like that of Saeroyi and Soo-ah’s, like a Romeo and Juliet thing.
-But instead of their love forbidden because of family, it will be a love forbidden because of having different principles in life.
+But instead of their love forbidden because of family, it will be a love banned because of having different principles in life.

 Both characters are each other’s first love, but Soo-ah chose to be on the side of the more powerful (Jangga Co.).
-Soo-ah had several chances of choosing Saeroyi, or perhaps Mr. Park, Saeroyi’s late father whom she is indebted to, but she always chose Jang Dae-Hee.
+Soo-ah had several chances of choosing Saeroyi, or perhaps Mr. Park, Saeroyi’s late father, whom she is indebted to, but she always chose Jang Dae-Hee.

 Surprisingly, however, Saeroyi understands Soo-ah’s choices.
-This means that Saeroyi knows that he is somewhat foolish, and he cannot blame anyone for not going with him or for going against him.
-For him, Soo-ah is not betraying him, but she was only committed to her job and to her life.
+That means that Saeroyi knows that he is somewhat foolish, and he cannot blame anyone for not going with him or for going against him.
+For him, Soo-ah is not betraying him, but she was only committed to her job and her life.
 Saeroyi is aware that even if he is confident that he is going to attain all of his goals, all of it is risky.
 Hence, he never pressured Soo-ah into choosing him.

 Each of us can relate to both Saeroyi and Soo-ah.
 Or perhaps it’s us VS. Soo ah, or us VS. Saeroyi, in reality.
-There were times that I would be mad at Saeroyi for being so stubborn, but mostly, I was mad at Soo-ah for being disloyal and distrusting of Saeroyi’s capabilities.
-In a fight between David and Goliath, given the chance to bet on one, who would you choose?
+There were times that I would be mad at Saeroyi for being so stubborn, but mostly, I was disappointed at Soo-ah for being disloyal and distrusting of Saeroyi’s capabilities.
+In a fight between David and Goliath, given a chance to bet on one, who would you choose?

 Years after, when IC Co. was already a huge empire, Saeroyi might have already learned the tricks in the trade.
 It will be possible that Saeroyi or perhaps one of his co-directors will forget where they are from or leave behind empathy.
 It will only be a matter of time.

-However, I remember one of IC Co.’s main investors, the old rich woman, Soon-Rye.
-Soon-Rye might have committed her own crimes, but she was still in the lookout for idealists or someone who can change the world, like Saeroyi.
+However, I remember one of IC Co.’s leading investors, the old rich woman, Soon-Rye.
+Soon-Rye might have committed her crimes, but she was still in the lookout for idealists or someone who can change the world, like Saeroyi.
 Her character made me realize that in reality, there are many instances where the good has won against evil.
 We just forget about it.

 If we think that evil is king right now, then we have been looking in the wrong places.
 What goes around, comes around.
 Those malevolent people or politicians, I believe, will just fall to their knees.

 Itaewon Class is a Korean drama.
 It reiterates why dramas are made in Utopia, or why superhero movies are distractions, or perhaps an escape from reality.
 In movies or tv shows, we can be superheroes defending the world from villains.
-In Itaewon Class, we are rooting for Saeroyi, despising Soo-ah for not defending the love of her life.
-But in reality, like Mr. Kim (Jang Dae Hee’s personal assistant), we are mere “salarymen,” trying to feed ourselves.
+In Itaewon Class, we are rooting for Saeroyi, despising Soo-ah for not supporting the love of her life.
+But in reality, like Mr. Kim (Jang Dae Hee’s assistant), we are mere “salarymen,” trying to feed ourselves.